-In 2023, the legislature created the Nursing Home Workforce Standards Board under the Nursing Home Workforce Standards Act, MN Statute 181.211 - 181.217 and rule number .
+In 2023, the legislature created the Nursing Home Workforce Standards Board under the Nursing Home Workforce Standards Act.

 The Nursing Home Workforce Standards Board is referred to as the NHWSB or the Board.

-The Board's main role is to examine working conditions in the industry and create rules that will protect the health and welfare of nursing home workers, including minimum wages.
+The Board's main role is to look into working conditions in the industry and create rules that will protect the health and welfare of nursing home workers.